CodeRISHI/hr41-recursion/README.md

 ##A Note About Pull Requests
 Should you submit a pull request (and I appreciate it) please ensure you're pushing a non-complete version of recursionSource.js.

+##All problems have been completed using recursion.
+There were two errors found in the original recursion.js file that need(ed) to be updated.

+1. The binarySearch function requires two arguments - the ordered list and the target (or item). _this was updated_
+2. The binarySearch function should return an **index**, not a boolean.
+The testing suite (SpecRunner.html) checks for a boolean result instead of the index.
+The actual function I wrote returns the index.